nodejs/node/doc/api/n-api.md

 the logic asynchronously.
 The given function is called from a worker pool thread and executes in parallel with the main event loop thread.
-- `[in] complete`: The native function which will be called when the asynchronous logic is comple or is cancelled.
+- `[in] complete`: The native function which will be called when the asynchronous logic is completed or is cancelled.
 The given function is called from the main event loop thread.
 - `[in] data`: User-provided data context.
 This will be passed back into the execute and complete functions.